chiro2004/Some-ML-Models-/README.md

 # Basic-ML-Models-
-Exploring ML by building several classification models using the sklearn library
+Exploring ML by building several classification models using the scikit learn library